proxyz100/travelAPI/README.md

 ⚠️  **Considerations**
+- You can only have a maximium of 3 Types of user.
 - Before you create a new Destination, you have to create the Category you'll add to it.
 - You need to get a valid token to access some methods, if not you'll get an _401 Unauthorized_ error